haydar-hilmy/create-express-minco/README.md

 ## 🛠️ Customization

-* Add a route in routes/
+- Add a route in routes/
-* Add a new controller in controllers/
+- Add a new controller in controllers/
-* Configure middleware or authentication in middleware/
+- Configure middleware or authentication in middleware/
-* Edit the frontend page in views/ (using the default template engine from express-generator, such as Pug)
+- Edit the frontend page in views/ (using the default template engine from express-generator, such as Ejs)

 ---

 ## 📦 Requirements

-* Node.js v18 or latest
+- Node.js v18 or latest
-* NPM atau Yarn
+- NPM or Yarn

 ---